The mother of a baby whose remains were found in a wooded area in Halifax last weekend has died.

 The couple has been in custody since their arrest Sunday.

-The couple had their first court appearance Monday.
-At the time, Carver said Singh and Kaur could face “additional very serious charges” in the case.
+During the couple’s first court appearance Monday, Carver said Singh and Kaur could face “additional very serious charges” in the case.

 Infant’s remains found after two-day search